aws/aperf/README-EKS.md

 #### 3c.
 Collect Results

-The `eks-aperf.sh` script will automatically:
+The `eks-aperf.sh` script will automatically run the following steps:

 1. **Pod Deployment**: Deploy a privileged pod on the specified node
 2. **APerf Record**: Runs APerf record inside the pod with the specified options